lucono/karma-test-explorer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Before submitting the bug report**
-- Make sure you enable DebugMode in vscode preferences and check the output channel Karma Test Explorer Log.
+- Make sure you enable DebugMode in vscode preferences and check the output channel `Karma Test Explorer`.
 - Make sure your project runs and 'ng test' properly runs all tests.

 **Describe the bug**